-- using derivative instruments only if they help reduce risks or improve portfolio management - limiting the amount of assets we can hold which are not publicly traded - apart from property assets, we have minimal exposure to such assets - diversifying our assets through strategic asset allocation limits, specified by asset type and individual counterparty exposure limits - > placing strict rules around who we can lend assets to, and what security we need them to provide, whenever we lend assets to other investors in order to increase returns - how we report and monitor investment positions, and our oversight responsibilities - > the approval process for investment operations.
+- Using derivative instruments only if they help reduce risks or improve portfolio management. - > Limiting the amount of assets we can hold which are not publicly traded apart from property assets, we have minimal exposure to such assets. - Diversifying our assets through strategic asset allocation limits, specified by asset type and individual counterparty exposure limits. - > Placing strict rules around who we can lend assets to, and what security we need them to provide, whenever we lend assets to other investors in order to increase returns. - How we report and monitor investment positions, and our oversight responsibilities. - > How we consider sustainability risks relating to investments. - > The approval process for investment operations.